-From time to time we are involved in various external governmental investigations, audits and reviews.
-Reviews, audits and investigations of this sort can lead to government actions, which can result in the assessment of recoupment of reimbursement, civil or criminal fines or penalties, or other sanctions, including restrictions or changes in the way we conduct business, loss of licensure or exclusion from participation in government healthcare programs.
+From time to time the Company is involved in various external governmental investigations, audits and reviews.
+Reviews, audits and investigations of this sort can lead to government actions, which can result in the assessment of recoupment of reimbursement, civil or criminal fines or penalties, or other sanctions, including restrictions or changes in the way the Company conducts business, loss of licensure or exclusion from participation in government healthcare programs.

 In May of 2021, a final report and recommendation ("Report") was issued by the OIG regarding an audit by OIG of claims relating to 100 of the Company's non-invasive ventilation at home ("NIVH") patients.
 The OIG asserted that most of the sampled Medicare claims submitted for the monthly rental of non-invasive ventilators did not comply with Medicare requirements.
-The Company firmly believes that the Report ignores each patient's diagnosis and supporting documentation of that diagnosis from treating and prescribing physicians and applies clinical guidelines that are contrary to CMS's accepted standard of care.
-In late June of 2021, the Company received initial request letters from DME Medicare Administrative Contractors ("MACs") referencing the Report and requesting repayment of purported overpayments.
+The Company firmly believed that the Report ignored each patient's diagnosis and supporting documentation of that diagnosis from treating and prescribing physicians and applied clinical guidelines that were contrary to CMS's accepted standard of care.
+In late June of 2021, the Company received initial request letters from DME MACs referencing the Report and requesting repayment of purported overpayments.
 The Company responded to each initial request by submitting a rebuttal and by filing a redetermination appeal as prescribed by the initial request letters and by statute.
 In September 2021, the MACs informed the Company of unfavorable decisions with respect to the redetermination appeals.
-In November 2021, the Company filed Reconsideration Appeals and intends to continue to defend itself vigorously through the remaining appeals processes which include, in successive order, Reconsideration decision, Administrative Law Judge appeals, Medicare Appeals Council review, and ultimately through Federal Court, if necessary.
-The timing of additional appeals beyond reconsideration are subject to workload constraints of the reviewing body.
-Based on initial discussions with CMS, a review of the current facts and circumstances as we understand them, and the nature of the requests, we have determined that a loss is not probable but may be reasonably possible.
-Accordingly, no related accrual has been recorded.
-The extrapolated value of the 39 associated claims within the 4-year reopening period limited by statute is approximately \$9 million.
-Management estimates that a possible loss, if any, will not exceed this amount.
-It is possible that the ultimate resolution of this matter, if unfavorable, could materially and adversely affect the Company's consolidated financial position, consolidated results of operations, or consolidated cash flows.
+In November 2021, the Company filed Reconsideration Appeals with CMS's designated Qualified Independent Contractor ("QIC").
+Based on its review, the QIC determined that approximately 77% of the claims it reviewed were medically necessary and properly payable under Medicare rules and regulations, overturning OIG's and the MACs' initial recommendations and determinations.
+As a result of the QIC's reconsideration findings, reduced and recalculated principal overpayment requests totaling \$1.1 million were issued by the MACs.
+In order to limit the assessment of interest during the appeals period, the Company remitted the associated funds to the MACs.
+In December 2022, an Administrative Law Judge overturned all of the remaining appealed claims and instructed the MACs to refund all funds previously remitted by the Company.
+Accordingly, the funds remitted to the MACs are recorded in Prepaid expenses and other assets at December 31, 2022 and were received in full subsequent to year end.